mccallen1/hello-world/README.md

 # hello-world
-This is my new account repository
+This is my new account repository.
 I am new to this and I just started school for programming.